Note: The course Animal Personality alternates with the course Animal Cognition. The next Animal Cognition course will be given in 2022-2023.

 Participants will be evaluated based on the quality of their presentation and the summary, their performance as a chairperson, and the quality and quantity of their contribution to discussion sessions.

-primary literature (to be announced on Blackboard)
+Obligatory reading: primary literature (to be announced on Brightspace)

-Via USIS and enroll in Blackboard
+Via USIS and enroll in Brightspace

 Exchange and Study Abroad students, please see the Prospective students website for more information on how to apply.